MonkDev/monkcms-snippets/Caching/README.md

 # cache_data()

 Reads and writes data in a secondary cache folder apart from `/monkcache`.
 Creates a folder at `/_cache` and writes data in a user-defined directory there.
-When first using `'mode' => 'read',`, the function returns `false` to signify that the cache has expired, and new data must be written using `'mode' => 'write',`.
+When first using `'mode' => 'read'`, the function returns `false` to signify that the cache has expired, and new data must be written using `'mode' => 'write'`.

 ## Example